 Despite this, there are some good performances buried in the film – Tom Waits invests Renfield with a touchingly pathetic quality, making this the most sympathetic screen Renfield so far.
 Gary Oldman is not the most ready of actors to come to mind when thinking of a romantic figure and his Dracula swims between a wild theatricality and moments of effectiveness.
 Nevertheless, despite odd moments of excess, Bram Stoker’s Dracula is a dazzlingly sensual attempt to breathe a new kind of life into the oft-told story and one that succeeds far more than not.

 Other adaptations of Dracula are:- the silent classic Nosferatu (1922); Dracula (1931) with Bela Lugosi; the Spanish language version Dracula (1931) shot on the same sets as the Lugosi version starring Carlos Villarias; Hammer’s classic Dracula/The Horror of Dracula (1958) with Christopher Lee; Dracula in Pakistan (1967), an uncredited remake of the Hammer film; Count Dracula (1970), also starring Christopher Lee; Dan Curtis’s tv movie Dracula (1974) starring Jack Palance; the BBC mini-series Count Dracula (1977) with Louis Jourdan; Dracula (1979) with Frank Langella; Werner Herzog’s Nosferatu the Vampyre (1979) with Klaus Kinski; Guy Maddin’s ballet adaptation Dracula: Pages from a Virgin’s Diary (2002); the tv movie Dracula (2002) with Patrick Bergin, which conducts a modernised adaptation; the BBC tv movie Dracula (2006) with Marc Warren; the low-budget modernised Dracula (2009); Dario Argento’s Dracula (2012) with Thomas Kretschmann as Dracula; the low-budget Canadian Terror of Dracula (2012) with director Anthony D.P.
-Mann as Dracula; the tv series Dracula (2013-4) with Jonathan Rhys Meyers; and the BBC mini-series Dracula (2020) starring Claes Bang; and Bram Stoker’s Van Helsing (2021), which actually features no Dracula; and The Asylum’s Dracula: The Original Living Vampire (2022) with Jake Herbert.
+Mann as Dracula; the tv series Dracula (2013-4) with Jonathan Rhys Meyers; the BBC mini-series Dracula (2020) starring Claes Bang; and Bram Stoker’s Van Helsing (2021), which actually features no Dracula; and The Asylum’s Dracula: The Original Living Vampire (2022) with Jake Herbert.